 Real-World Insurance Scenarios for Physiotherapists

-Patient Claims Treatment Worsened Their Injury
+Patient Alleges Treatment Worsened Their Condition

 • Professional indemnity covers legal defence costs and any compensation awarded

-• Legal defence alone can cost $30,000 - $100,000+ even if the claim is ultimately unsuccessful
+• Legal defence alone can cost $30,000 to $100,000 even if the claim is ultimately unsuccessful

-• Without insurance, you would personally bear these costs and risk losing your practice
+• Without insurance you would personally bear these costs and risk losing your practice

-Patient Falls in the Clinic
+Elderly Patient Falls in the Clinic

 • Public liability covers the injury claim from the patient

-• Hip fracture treatment, rehabilitation, and loss of independence claims can exceed $100,000
+• Hip fracture treatment, rehabilitation, and loss-of-independence claims can exceed $100,000

 • Remediation costs including IT recovery, legal advice, and reputation management can exceed $50,000